 The 1906 Earthquake and Fire destroyed the two convents in San Francisco.
 The Sisters lived in various residences until Presentation Convent located at 281 Masonic Avenue was completed in 1912.
 They moved from this location to 2340 Turk Boulevard in 1970 when the new Motherhouse was completed.
 Through the years, the sisters stayed in education and later focused on pastoral ministry and social work.

-Presentation Sisters currently serve in the Archdioceses of San Francisco and Los Angeles; and the Dioceses of Oakland, Orange, San Jose, Santa Rosa, and Guatemala.
+Presentation Sisters currently serve in the Archdioceses of San Francisco and Los Angeles as well as the Dioceses of Oakland, Orange, San Jose, Santa Rosa, and Guatemala.

-Currently, we are 133 Sisters who live in small group residences, apartments, parish convents, and our Motherhouse, which provides special care for our elderly and infirm sisters.
+Currently, Sisters live in small group residences, apartments, parish convents, and a Motherhouse, which provides special care for our elderly and infirm sisters.

 Nano (full name Honora) Nagle was born in Ballygriffin, County Cork, Ireland in 1718.
 This was the period in Irish history when the English had imposed the oppressive Penal Laws, which severely limited the Irish people.
 The Irish were denied access economically, politically, socially, and educationally to the rights and means that would have raised them from the imposed poverty and oppression.
 It was a crime of treason (punishable by death) to educate the Irish and it was forbidden to practice the Roman Catholic faith.
 Because of her family's position and wealth, Nano was sent to be educated in the Irish community then living in Paris.

-According to Sister Rose Forest, PBVM, one biographer of Nano,her "stay in the midst of Irish Parisian society was brief, but during this time an incident took place which has become a classic episode in the Presentation story.
+According to Sister Rose Forest, PBVM, one biographer of Nano, her "stay in the midst of Irish Parisian society was brief, but during this time an incident took place which has become a classic episode in the Presentation story.
 One morning the charming, wealthy, and beautiful Miss Nagle...was returning from an all-night ball.
-As her carriage rattled over the cobblestones of a silent street, she saw a small group of poor working people waiting in front a church...for the door to open for early Mass.
+As her carriage rattled over the cobblestones of a silent street, she saw a small group of poor working people waiting in front of a church for the door to open for early Mass.
 The contrast between their useful lives and her own empty one devoted to pleasure made a lasting impression on the girl of twenty-two".

 Returning to Ireland, other events lead Nano to consider a way that she could help the poor she saw everyday in Cork and on the family estate.
 Distressed by the ignorance of the Irish in both faith and academics, she opened her first school in 1754 with an enrollment of thirty-five girls in a two-room cabin.
 This began her great work of education and as some historians have noted, her important work in saving the Irish culture.